fulltimeMe/exZip/README.md

 # exZip
-A console A terminal based ZIP extrector.
+A terminal based ZIP extrector.

 # Installation (Windows)
 If you are using Windows please run the installer.